EastWest14/errorcode/README.md

 # errorcode
-Error code library for Golang
+Error code library for Golang.
+Use godoc for more details.